thiagoharry/toca/README.md

 * evil_empire
 * residente_o_visitante

-This way, if you use the command **toca.sh rock**, it ideally will play all your rock musics.
+This way, if you use the command **toca.sh rock**, it ideally would play all your rock musics.
 And even if you type some incomplete name, like **toca.sh raul**, it would play all the musics in the directory raul_seixas.

 ## Creating a subtitle